DrDoctor13/wine-origin-updater/README.md

 # wine-origin-updater
 Origin doesn't like to update in Wine.
-This Bash script automatically downloads the newest update and will install it to your installation directory using wget and unzip.
+This Bash script automatically downloads the newest update and will install it to your installation directory using `wget` and `unzip`.

 # How to use:
 - Make sure Origin is closed and not running in the background